greatislander/c2lc-project-website/src/robot-activities/testing-loop.md

 relatedRobotActivities:
   - Free Play with Dash
   - Tracing shapes with Dash
-description: This activity communicates a sequences like a game of telephone, except with code.
+description: This activity communicates a sequences, like a game of telephone, except using code.
 whatYouNeed: >-
   ### Tools